L-O-V-E (Love)

 "L-O-V-E (Love)" is a 1975 Soul single by Al Green.
 The single was produced by Willie Mitchell, who also co-wrote the song along with Al Green and Mabon Hodges.

 The single was from the LP Al Green Is Love and continued a string of number one R&B hits throughout the 1970s.

 Chart History

-"L-O-V-E (Love) was at the top spot on the R&B charts for two weeks and made it to thirteen on the pop singles chart.
+"L-O-V-E (Love) was at the top spot on the R&B charts for two weeks and reached #13 on the pop singles chart.